-Source of data:

-Other fuels:

-Any of the following, in order of preference:

-- IPCC defaults - project-specific field tests prior to first verification by a qualified entity that is certified or accredited by National Standards body - project-relevant measurement reports by qualified entities - national defaults - credible published literature for the project area

-If either project-specific or project-relevant results are used, these must be cross-checked with IPCC defaults and differences shall be justified using evidence.

-When emissions from fuel production, transport, and similar are included to determine a project-specific emission factor, then the following shall apply as well:

-- The project boundary must include these processes - Avoidance of double counting considerations (see two parameter tables) must cover all steps in the project boundary

-The determination of the specific emissions from these sources is fully documented and evidenced in the PDD

-These provisions may be applied to include the actual GHG emissions happening upstream in charcoal production in the charcoal emission factor; however, emission factors higher than the methodology cap are not permitted.

-This parameter is used to calculate $SE{b,v,non-CO2}$

-If the emission factor is expressed in tonnes of CH4 or N2O, it shall be converted to tCO2e using the applicable GWP and this shall be documented in the PDD.
+- The determination of the specific emissions from these sources is fully documented and evidenced in the PDD These provisions may be applied to include the actual GHG emissions happening upstream in charcoal production in the charcoal emission factor; however, emission factors higher than the methodology cap are not permitted.
+Any comment: This parameter is used to calculate $SE{b,y,non-CO2}$ If the emission factor is expressed in tonnes of CH_4 or N_2O , it shall be converted to tCO_2e using the applicable GWP and this shall be documented in the PDD.
 Applicable for Thermal application method 1 and Thermal application method 2

-Data/parameter ID BGTA 15 Data / Parameter: $EF{p,i,CO2}$ Data unit: tCO 2 /TJ Description: CO 2 emission factor arising from use of fuels in project scenario Wood: Methodology default, 112 tCO 2 /TJ Charcoal: Methodology default, 112 tCO 2 /TJ (combustion only) Methodology default, 165.22 tCO 2 /TJ (includes charcoal production emissions) Methodology cap, 197.15 tCO 2 /TJ (includes charcoal production emissions) Other fuels: Source of data: - IPCC defaults When emissions from fuel production, transport, and similar are included to determine a project-specific emission factor, then the following shall apply as well: The project boundary must include these processes Avoidance of double counting considerations (see two parameter tables) must cover all steps in the project the methodology cap are not permitted.
+Data/parameter ID BGTA 15 Data / Parameter: EF {p,i,CO2} Data unit: tCO 2 /TJ Description: CO_2 emission factor arising from use of fuels in project scenario Source of data: Wood: Methodology default, 112 tCO 2 /TJ Charcoal: Methodology default, 112 tCO 2 /TJ (combustion only) Methodology default, 165.22 tCO 2 /TJ (includes charcoal production emissions) Methodology cap, 197.15 tCO 2 /TJ (includes charcoal production emissions) Other fuels: - IPCC defaults When emissions from fuel production, transport, and similar are included to determine a project-specific emission factor, then the following shall apply as well: The project boundary must include these processes Avoidance of double counting considerations (see two parameter tables) must cover all steps in the project boundary The determination of the specific emissions from these sources shall be fully documented and evidenced in the PDD These provisions may be applied to include the actual GHG emissions happening upstream in charcoal production in the charcoal emission factor; however, emission factors higher than the methodology cap are not permitted.
 If emissions of this nature are included in the baseline emission factor, then they shall also be included in the project emission factor.
-This parameter is used to calculate $SE{p,y,CO2}$ Any comment: This has same value as $EF{b,i,fuel,CO2}$ in projects which reduce use of the same fuel.
+Any comment: This parameter is used to calculate $SE{p,y,CO2}$ This has same value as $EF{b,i,fuel,CO2}$ in projects which reduce use of the same fuel.
 Applicable for Thermal application method 1